anirvan-majumdar/codelearn-android/README.md

 * Creating a new Android project.
 * A brief look around the project structure.
-* Start with a splash screen.
-* Create the basic UI framework for a login screen.
+* Getting started with a basic UI framework for a login screen.
 * Next up, create the UI components for a list (which would eventually show tweets).
+* Selecting a tweet to see more details about it.

 ### Creating a new project